 Now we fix a connected component of $Q$ and just denote it by $Q$ itself.
 Denote $\theta = i_Q^*\lambda$.
-We note that the two form $\omega_Q = d\theta$ is assumed to have constant rank on $Q$ by the definition of Morse-Bott contact form in Definition \ref{defn:morse-bott}.
+We note that the two-form $\omega_Q = d\theta$ is assumed to have constant rank on $Q$ by the definition of Morse-Bott contact form in Definition \ref{defn:morse-bott}.

-The following is an immediate consequence of the definition but exhibits a particularity of the null foliation of the presymplectic manifold $(Q,\omega_Q)$ arising from the clean manifold of Reeb orbits.
+The following is an immediate consequence of the definition but exhibits a particularity of the null foliation of the presymplectic manifold $(Q,\omega_Q)$ arising from the locus of closed Reeb orbits.
 We note that $\ker \omega_Q$ carries a natural splitting